 {\bf Multi-round score-based elimination (MRSE) rules.} Another large class of voting rules studied in this paper select the winner(s) in $m-1$ rounds.
 In each round, an integer positional scoring rule is used to rank the remaining alternatives, and a {\em loser} (an alternative with the minimum total score) is removed from the election.
-Like for ranked pairs, PUT is used to select winners---an alternative $a$ is a winner if there is a way to break ties among tied losers so that $a$ is the remaining alternative after $m-1$ rounds.
-For example, the STV rule uses the plurality rule in each round, the Coombs rule uses the veto rule in each round, and Baldwin's rule uses Borda in each round.
+Like in ranked pairs, PUT is used to select winners---an alternative $a$ is a winner if there is a way to break ties among losers so that $a$ is the remaining alternative after $m-1$ rounds.
+For example, the STV rule uses the plurality rule in each round and the Coombs rule uses the veto rule in each round.

 We now recall the statistical model used in the smoothed social choice framework~\cite{Xia2020:The-Smoothed}.